 I cautioned him that those investors are truly gifted and the exception to the norm.
 While it is important for him to know how to start investing young, I told him the common trait these legendary financiers share: following a systematic and disciplined approach to investing.

-I told him that regardless of investing style, time frame, or philosophy, they all have discipline, transact based on logical, informed thinking and do not let emotions drive their decision-making.
+I followed this with saying regardless of investing style, time frame, or philosophy, these great investors all have discipline, transact based on logical, informed thinking and do not let emotions drive their decision-making.
 These are the most important elements required for investing success.

-The aforementioned investing strategies are merely a means to an end and come later.
-Any investor starting out should develop these core principles and learn to stick to them during times of good and bad.
+The investing styles are merely a means to an end and are developed later.
+Any investor starting out should focus on these core principles and learn to stick to them during times of good and bad.

 How to Begin Investing Money: Develop Your Investing Approach